bob123456678/TrainControl/Readme.md

 TrainControl was created and is maintained by Adam Oest.

-To support development, pleae feel free to [make a donation via Buy Me a Coffee]( https://www.buymeacoffee.com/traincontrol).
+To support development, please feel free to [make a donation via Buy Me a Coffee]( https://www.buymeacoffee.com/traincontrol).

 Feedback and suggestions are welcome at [traincontrol@adamoest.com](traincontrol@adamoest.com).